addozhang/alfred-safari-toolkit/README.md

 Download the workflow from [release page](https://github.com/addozhang/alfred-safari-toolkit/releases) and double click.

+Make sure Alfred has full disk access otherwise it won't be able to access history.db file.

 ## How to build

 It's recommended to [go-alfred](https://github.com/jason0x43/go-alfred) for workflow packaging.